Beats by Dr. Dre: The Beats Pills

-We've been working with US headphone giants Beats by Dr. Dre for almost a year now across 4 of our global offices - New York, London, Paris and Munich - and our European teams are celebrating the wrap of their first major campaign for the brand - The Beats Pills:
+We’ve been working with US headphone giants Beats by Dr. Dre for almost a year now across four of our global offices, New York, London, Paris and Munich – and here in Europe we’re celebrating the wrap of our first major campaign for the brand: The Beats Pills.

 The Beats Pills characters were created by Beats in conjunction with R/GA to bring the ‘Small but Loud’ credentials of Beats’ portable Pill speaker to life through a group of cheeky and outspoken cartoon figures ready to take on the news, relevant to the Beats audience, delivered with a sharp tone of voice.

 We knew our social channels would be key to bringing this to life through reactive content.
 We pulled together a strategy to react to the news agenda in each market and followed up with a robust, localised editorial playbook that would keep the campaign consistent in often wildly differing news environments.
 We also needed to keep front of mind why we were doing this: what use is it to create branded ‘real time’ content if you can’t clearly demonstrate how you’re converting attention into sales?

 Finally, we had to work out how to actually react and create content as quickly as needed across three different European markets.
 We gave ourselves an ambitious 1-hour turnaround from any event being spotted and brought to our client’s attention, to having a post ready to go.

 With the help of the team at Beats and the wider cross-agency collective, our Beats Pills WhatsApp group became our daily newsreader.
 What would booty-shaking pop twiglet Miley Cyrus do next?
 Could Pharrell really be that Happy for 24 hours a day?
 It may also be the only point in my career that Kim Kardashian’s ‘cheeky’ selfies end up in a client email…